If it's winter activities that interests you and your family, then MATSUMOTO IS YOUR PLACE!

 Go to Outdoor Activities page for green season information and outdoor sport shop.

-There are three ski areas within the city limits of Matsumoto, and there are also many ski areas in the general region.
+There are two ski areas within the city limits of Matsumoto, and there are also many ski areas in the general region.

 SKI AREAS WITHIN MATSUMOTO CITY LIMITS (website)